paketo-buildpacks/rfcs/text/0000-add-scratch-stack.md

    packages to the tiny stack.
 This would likely be unaceptable to developers of applications that can be statically-linked, and will likely turn them away from the Paketo project.
-We have already heard feedback that the tiny stack is larger than some golang developers would like and is already a reason not to adopt Paketo Buildpacks.
+We have already heard feedback that the tiny stack is larger than some Go developers would like and is already a reason not to adopt Paketo Buildpacks.
 1. We could keep the tiny stack as-is - not consider adding further packages to it.
 This would satisfy current users at the expense of making the tiny stack